drdanick/apricosim-curses/README.md

 Apricosim
 =========

-A cycle accurate simulator for the Apricos CPU architectore
+A cycle accurate simulator for the Apricos CPU architecture.